How to Prepare Indian Bank Statements and Financial Evidence for a UK Skilled Worker Visa Without a Solicitor

 Q: My SBI statement shows my balance in Indian Rupees.
 Does UKVI accept INR-denominated statements?

 Yes.
 You don't need to convert the funds into a foreign currency to hold them.
-UKVI converts the INR balance using the Home Office's exchange rate at the time of decision to verify it meets the GBP threshold.
-You should include the current exchange rate as context in your supporting documents.
+Apply the Home Office exchange-rate rule in force for the application to verify that the INR balance meets the GBP threshold; OANDA is not a universal rule.
+You can include the rate used as context in your supporting documents.

 Q: My savings are across four different banks.
 Do I need a letter from each?

 Yes.
-Each account requires its own certified statement and, if it's an FD, its own "immediately accessible" letter.
+Each account requires its own transaction evidence and, if it's an FD, access evidence showing the applicable conditions.
 You can aggregate the balances across accounts, but each account must be individually documented.

 Q: Can I use my company salary account if my employer has signing authority on it?